Hiking Parc régional du Massif du Sud - panoramic view

 Trail description

 Hikers come here for the extensive network of trails that crosses diverse terrain.
-You’ll find options ranging from a leisurely stroll to a more challenging ascent, so it’s a good pick if your group has mixed energy levels or if you want to decide on the spot how ambitious to be.
+The park offers more than 17 hiking trails totalling 71 kilometers, mainly at intermediate and advanced levels.
+You'll find options ranging from a leisurely stroll to a more challenging ascent, so it's a good pick if your group has mixed energy levels or if you want to decide on the spot how ambitious to be.

 Services and amenities